-This message gives you guidance in applying for various sources of funding: to support dissertation work, to participate in workshops and conferences, to pay for language study.
+This message provides tips concerning applying for various sources of funding: to support dissertation or post-doc work, to participate in workshops and conferences, to pay for language study.

 Why should you go to the trouble to apply?

 The most obvious reason is that you might succeed!
 But even if you don’t, applying is good practice.
-In some cases, too, interesting and maybe even influential people will be introduced to your work.
+In some cases, too, doing so may introduce interesting and maybe even influential people to your work.

 1. Only apply if you are going to put your all into the application process.
-Half-hearted efforts simply waste your time.
-Make sure you are ready and willing to put in the work.
+Halfhearted efforts waste your time.
+Make sure you are ready and willing to do the work.

-- Join the American Philosophical Association.
+3. Join the APA.
 The APA keeps a database of grants, some of which the APA itself awards.

-- Last but not least, see below for links to specific grant agencies as well as University grants.
+4. Last but not least, see our Department Website for links to specific grant agencies (as well as to BU grants).